aemogie/shire/README.md

 # shire
 a cozy shell

-im just making repos for the ideas that i have, i prolly wont actually implement this
+im just making repos for the ideas that i have

+~i prolly wont actually implement this~ im making it